Real Estate Due Diligence in Switzerland

 The Swiss real estate market

-Normally investors and business owners purchase Swiss property simply for business operations, despite the fact the properties are in some of the worlds most desirable locations.
-For those who are interested in finding out more sales and purchase information of properties in Switzerland, there is a Land Register which offers information on owners and locations of properties as well as other geological information.
+Normally, investors and business owners purchase Swiss property simply for business operations, despite the fact that the properties are in some of the world's most desirable locations.
+For those who are interested in finding out more sales and purchase information on properties in Switzerland, there is a Land Register that offers information on owners and locations of properties as well as other geological information.

-Check SwissFirma guide Necessary equipment for a Swiss print shop.
+Check the SwissFirma guide for necessary equipment for a Swiss print shop.

 COMMENTS